The Time Machine (Alan Parsons album): Concept

 The themes of time, time travel, and memory of the past had been suggested by Parsons as subject matter for the second Alan Parsons Project album, but writing partner Eric Woolfson favoured a purely futuristic theme of robotic beings eventually displacing the human race, which eventually resulted in the album I Robot.

-"Temporalia" features a narration by professor Frank Close on the idea of the universe itself acting as a sort of time machine; this is an extract of "Equinox – The rubber Universe".
+"Temporalia" features a narration by professor Frank Close on the idea of the universe itself acting as a sort of time machine; this is an extract of "Equinox – The Rubber Universe" (a film directed by Storm Thorgerson and with background music by Parsons).
 "Press Rewind" ponders what a person might do if they were able to reverse time, and change decisions they had made.
 "Out of the Blue" relates to a time traveller from the future.
 "Call Up" is about great people from history and, according to Ian Bairnson, "the effect they would have on the World right now, if they were here".
 "Ignorance Is Bliss" talks about how sad people are in comparison to ancient and simpler times, and the possibility of change for good to a simple way of life.
-"Rubber Universe" is related to the expansion of the universe.
+"Rubber Universe" is named after the aforementioned film about the expansion of the universe and the search for the Hubble constant.

 "The Call of the Wild" talks about a future when mankind will be one without any separation (ethnicities, faith, nations, etc.).
 The melody of this song is a variation of the traditional Irish folk song "She Moves Through the Fair".
 "No Future in the Past" talks about avoiding repeating past mistakes.
 "The Very Last Time" is a song about people that have gone and never been seen again.
 The song was written about Bairnson's recently deceased dog, Gemma.
 "Far Ago and Long Away" is a play on words, as in relativity space = time, so "far away" = "far ago" and "long ago" = "long away".

 The album cover has several images related to time and popular time-travel icons, including a photography camera, a clock mechanism, a police box as a reference to the TARDIS in Doctor Who, a wormhole-like tunnel effect from the opening sequence, a DeLorean sports car referring to the Back to the Future series, and a child playing with a model ship from the Star Trek franchise.